Wavh093/Bright-Coffee-Sales-Analysis/README.md

 - Performed aggregations and window functions to calculate:
 - - Revenue by store
 - - Revenue by product category
-- -Time-based performance (morning, afternoon, evening)
+- Time-based performance (morning, afternoon, evening)
-- -Weekday vs weekend trends
+- Weekday vs weekend trends

 **Outcome:**
 An enriched dataset ready for visualization and KPI analysis.